goldsborough/Writer-Tutorial/Part 3/part-3.md

     self.toolbar.addAction(self.findAction)

+__In `initMenubar()`__:

+    edit.addAction(self.findAction)

 Woah!
 That was a lot!
 No worries, I'll explain everything.

 First, the easy stuff.
 In `ext/__init__.py`, we inserted the only line this file will ever hold: `__all__ = ["find"]`.
 This enables us to import from our `ext` package using the asterix symbol (`*`), which imports all modules that are inside `__all__`.
 Therefore, at the top of `writer.py`, we can now write `from ext import *`, which is currently equivalent to `from ext import find`, but will turn a lot handier once we have more modules in our package.

 Further down in `writer.py`, more precisely in our toolbar initialization method, `initToolbar()`, we, as we've done many times for our text editor, create a `QAction`, set up a status tip as well as a shortcut and also connect the `triggered` signal to a function.
 In this case, all we need to do is create an instance of the `Find` class (which I'll get to in a bit) and call its `show()` method.
 Fortunately, this all fits into one line and doesn't require us to create a separate method.
+In `initMenubar()`, we add this action to the `edit` menu.

 ### Initializing the UI